 1. Conflux

-Conflux is a public, permissionless blockchain platform that was created in China in 2018 by a team of researchers and engineers from the University of Toronto, the University of Waterloo, and the Institute of Computing Technology of the Chinese Academy of Sciences.
-Conflux uses a novel consensus algorithm called Tree-Graph, which is based on a Directed Acyclic Graph (DAG) structure.
+At the forefront of China's blockchain revolution stands Conflux, a public and permissionless blockchain platform.
+Established in 2018 by a formidable team of researchers and engineers from prominent institutions such as the University of Toronto, the University of Waterloo, and the Institute of Computing Technology of the Chinese Academy of Sciences, it is poised as the ultimate trailblazer.

 2. Alchemy Pay